 A colonel asks what happened, what they heard, and why they just spent six trillion dollars on firepower.
 The men just stare at him, amazed at how little he hears.

-Later, Sanders tells Tim that he figured out the moral of the story.
-It's that no one every listens.
+Later, Sanders tells O'Brien that he figured out the moral of the story.
+It's that no one ever listens.

-Later still, Mitchell admits to Tim that he invented a few details – the glee club, the opera – but that the guys definitely did hear crazy things.
-Tim says that he gets it.
+Later still, Sanders admits to O'Brien that he invented a few details—the glee club, the opera—but that the guys definitely did hear crazy things.
+O'Brien says that he gets it.

-Then Mitchell tells us that the real moral (or maybe it's just another moral…) is the quiet around them.
-Neither he nor Tim chooses to elaborate on that for us.
+Then Sanders tells us that the real moral (or maybe it's just another moral…) is the quiet around them.
+Neither he nor O'Brien chooses to elaborate on that for us.